Summary

 Some people, particularly children, may show no symptoms.

-The majority of people with Barmah Forest virus disease recover completely within 6 months.
+Most people with Barmah Forest virus disease recover completely within 6 months.
 Current knowledge suggests that the body builds an immune response to the virus, which is likely to protect you against the disease for the rest of your life.

 Some people may have symptoms that last longer than 6 months or recur, but these may be due to other causes.
 See your doctor to check your diagnosis if you are concerned about ongoing symptoms.